aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Graphics.md

 ##### void ramDrawNodes(const ramNodeArray& nodeArray)

 Draws ramNodeArray using simple shape.
-Use this method When you need to check is the ramNodeArray ramActor or ramRigidBody.
+Use this method when you need to check whether it is the ramNodeArray, ramActor or ramRigidBody.

 ----

 ##### void ramDrawNodeCorresponds(const ramNodeArray &a, const ramNodeArray &b)

-Draws lines between correspond nodes.
+Draws lines between the correspond nodes.
 Two ramNodeArrays must have same number of nodes.

 ----